--Explain how nondirective play therapy can help a counselor provide a safe atmosphere for children.
+-Explain how Non-Directive Play Therapy can help a Counselor provide a safe atmosphere for children.

 -Explain the danger of the therapist demonstrating reactionary behavior toward the child's actions.

--Explain the basis of the therapists role with a child client regarding adjustment and maladjustment.
+-Explain the basis of the therapist's role with a child client regarding adjustment and maladjustment.

--Explain the four steps in the "Pop the Problem" exercise.
+-Name the four steps in the "Pop the Problem" exercise.

--Explain the therapeutic use of a drawing.
+-Explain what assumption the therapeutic use of a drawing is based on.

--Explain the definition of play satiation.
+-Explain play satiation.

 -Explain why you should imitate every noise a cerebral palsy child makes during play therapy.